2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 1. The primary use for the **Page/Module Context** is figuring out what **App** Context to use.
 So if the Module 2472 on Page 51 on Portal 7 is a _Blog App_ then, then the **App** Context will be this Blog App.
 1. The second use is providing data for this **Module Instance**.
 So if a module has content or data assigned to it (like a _Category List_ showing 3 selected Categories), then this data will be available automatically.
-1. The third importan use is for permission detection: if the current user has certain permissions on this page/module, then these permissions also apply to the current API request.
+1. The third important use is for permission detection: if the current user has certain permissions on this page/module, then these permissions also apply to the current API request.
 If the Page/Module context is missing, then only default permissions  apply.
 1. The final and obvious use is that certain backend APIs will know these values, so that objects like `CmsContext.Page.Id` have these values for the scripts to use.
 See also [](xref:ToSic.Sxc.Context.ICmsContext)

 ### Providing an Own Value or Overriding the Default Page/Module